-City at Night Art Project
+City at Night Art Projects

-Instead of a plain background, students painted swirls to imitate Van Gogh’s Starry Night painting.
+Instead of a plain background this time, students painted swirls to imitate Van Gogh’s Starry Night painting.
 I’ve seen other art teachers do similar projects and I loved the vibrancy of the whole piece.

-Creating the Painting
+Creating the Starry Swirls

 We used left-over fluorescent paint for the background/sky.
 Children made swirls, spots and dribbles with their paints.
 I didn’t introduce the obvious accompaniment (Starry Night by Van Gogh) because honestly, I plum ran out of steam.
 My goal was to just get the paint on the paper…ahh, don’t you love the end of the year efforts?